humdek-unibe-ch/tbi-gaze/README.md

 The mouse cursor position is the updated to this position.
 As a consequence, the mouse cursor is controlled by the gaze of the user.
 This program runs infinitely until it is terminated by an external command.
-This should **not** be done with a forced kill (e.g. execute the command `taskkill /F /IM GazeToMouse.exe` or killing the task with the taskmanager) because it prevents the program from gracefully terminating.
+This should **not** be done with a forced kill (e.g. by executing the command `taskkill /F /IM GazeToMouse.exe` or by killing the task with the task manager) because it prevents the program from gracefully terminating.
 This as several consequences:
  - open files are not closed properly and the data stream is cut off.
 This can lead to corrupt files.
  - if the feature of hiding the mouse pointer is used, the mouse will remain hidden.
- - Memory is not freed properly.
+ - memory is not freed properly.

 Instead `taskkill /IM GazeToMouse.exe` should be used.
 This is done in the program `GazeToMouseClose.exe`.

 ### GazeToMouseClose.exe
-This program requests `GazeToMouse.exe` to close gracefully.
+This program requests `GazeToMouse.exe` to close gracefully and logs these events to the log file.

 ## Config File
 Each executable of the toolset uses a common config file.